-MUSC-301.
-ELEMENTARY VOCAL AND INSTRUMENTAL MUSIC METHODS K-8

-The course is designed to present music education majors with appropriate music teaching methods and materials for effective pre-school and elementary and instrumental music teaching.
+MUSC-301, ELEMENTARY VOCAL AND INSTRUMENTAL MUSIC METHODS K-8 3:3:0 The course is designed to present music education majors with appropriate music teaching methods and materials for effective pre-school and elementary and instrumental music teaching.
+Credit, three hours.

 MUSC-302.
-SECONDARY VOCAL AND INSTRUMENTAL MUSIC METHODS 7-12

-The course seeks to develop music education majors' musical skills and knowledge of methods and materials that are appropriate for effective vocal and instrumental music teaching in the secondary schools.
+SECONDARY VOCAL AND INSTRUMENTAL MUSIC METHODS 7-12 The course seeks to develop music education majors' musical skills and knowledge of methods and materials that are appropriate for effective vocal and instrumental music teaching in the secondary schools.
 Credit, three hours.

-MUSC-307, CHORUS V 1:2:0
+MUSC-307.
+CHORUS V